authelia/authelia/themes/README.md

 - And then build as above, with your theme folder/name.

-authelia-theme-install.sh is meant for npm install, either locally (/tmp) or globally.
+authelia-theme-install.sh is meant for npm install, either locally (/tmp) or globally. authelia-gui-theme-install.sh is meant for npm install, either locally (/tmp) or globally, but with a whiptail GUI.
 Default usage:
-`authelia-theme-install.sh -i | --interactive`
+`./authelia-theme-install.sh -i | --interactive`
+`./authelia-gui-theme-install.sh`

 or adding parameters to default usage:
    -t or --theme <default|black|matrix|squares|triangles>
    -m or --mode <local|global>
    -p or --port <port number>
    -v or --verbose

-Example:<br>`chmod +x authelia-theme-install.sh && ./authelia-theme-install.sh -t black -m global -p 88 -v`
+Example:<br>`chmod +x authelia-theme-install.sh && ./authelia-theme-install.sh -t black -m global -p 88 -v` or just `./authelia-gui-theme-install.sh`